-The Eshowe WTP is operating at its capacity.
-Raw water from the Rutledge Park Dam is limited and additional raw water should be supplied from the Goedertrouw Dam.
+The current capacity (and efficiency) of the Eshowe WTP is insufficient to meet present day water demand.
+Raw water from the Rutledge Park Dam is limited and additional potable water should be supplied from the Greater Mthonjaneni WTP (Goedertrouw).
 In addition, the Eshowe WTP is characterised by aging infrastructure which requires maintenance and/or upgrade works.
 KCDM is considering decommissioning this plant and supply Eshowe from Greater Mthonjaneni WTP and the Lower Thukela Bulk Water Supply Scheme (See Section 16.5.2).
 It is a possibility to supply Eshowe, Gingindlovu and Mtunzini by extending the Lower Thukela pipeline to feed into the Eshowe WTP clear wells.
 This will shift the demand from Goedertrouw Dam and, therefore, the uMhlathuze catchment.

-UAP Phase 3 recommended that the Lower Thukela Bulk Water Supply Scheme be extended to transfer 55 $M\ell$ /day via a 60 km long, 1 000 mm diameter bulk pipeline to supply the Goedertrouw Regional Scheme (Eshowe, Kwahlokohloko and Mthonjaneni).
+UAP Phase 3 recommended that the Lower Thukela Bulk Water Supply Scheme be extended to transfer 55 Ml/day via a 60 km long, 1 000 mm diameter bulk pipeline to supply the Goedertrouw Regional Scheme (Eshowe, Kwahlokohloko and Mthonjaneni).
 This will shift the demand from the Goedertrouw WTP.